 We measured, on a calibrated OGL scale, the Plum Pika bindings to each weigh 308 grams.
 That's 1.36 pounds for the pair.
 On a ranked list of all those we review, that is about halfway.
 The heaviest bindings are three times the weight, while the lightest are a little over half the weight of the Pika.
 The Pika is light but not ultralight.
 In comparison to those of similar weight, the Pika has similar performance and function.
 Nothing about the Pika is an outlier.
 This is a good thing.

 Plum's primary appeal, in some circles, is that their bindings are all metal in construction.
 This gives many the "warm fuzzies", in terms of durability.
 The fact is that simple, well-built tech bindings are way more durable than their appearance might suggest, regardless of materials.
 Plum's all-metal construction is robust, but so are other options that include some plastics and composites.

 Bindings in this general category are proven, robust, and offer great performance.
-The Pika will last you a long time, won't break the bank, and employs proven technology and overall design.
+The Pika will last you long, won't break the bank, and employs proven technology and overall design.
 The initial purchase price might be shocking for how small the equipment is.
-However, all the truly comparable options are similar in price and the performance belies the tiny form factor.
+However, all the truly comparable options are similar in price, and the performance belies the tiny form factor.

 — Jediah Porter

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More